jonaschlegel/archaeological-fields-and-methods/README.md

 #### Relevant Podcasts/Videos/Newsletters/Blogs

-- **[Podcast: Archaeology Podcast Network - Environmental Archaeology Episodes](https://www.archaeologypodcastnetwork.com/)**: Features interviews and discussions on environmental archaeology topics.
+- **[Podcast: Association for Environmental Archaeology](https://soundcloud.com/envarch)**: Features interviews and discussions on environmental archaeology topics from Dung Beaatle to Broiler Chicken.
-- **[YouTube: Environmental Archaeology in Action](https://www.youtube.com/)**: Videos that show environmental archaeology techniques in fieldwork and lab settings.
+- **[That Anthro Podcast - Episode:Zooarchaeology and Environmental Archaeology with Dr. Sarah McClure](https://podcasters.spotify.com/pod/show/gabby-campbell1/episodes/Zooarchaeology-and-Environmental-Archaeology-with-Dr--Sarah-McClure-elm47d)**: Features Dr. Sarah McClure as a guest on ThatAnthroPodcast
 - **[Blog: The Environmental Archaeology Blog](https://www.environmentalarchaeology.org/)**: Features articles and discussions on the latest trends and discoveries in environmental archaeology.

 #### Conferences